Donny-bla/segmentation-upsampler/paper/paper.md

 ![Workflow diagram](figure/workflow.jpg)
 *Figure 1: Workflow diagram*

-A single labelled image can be equated to a binary image.
-Initially, this image undergoes a smoothing process in a grid-based manner.
-The smoothing will convert a binary image into a double/single precision image.
-The purpose of the smoothing process is to add extra information, based on the assumption that objects are generally smooth.
-A smoother surface tends to be a better assumption of the natural shape of the object.
-From the smoothed image, an isosurface is extracted indicating points within a spatial volume where the values are constant.
+An image with a single label can be equated to a binary image.
+To begin, our algorithm converts the binary image to a floaing point array, then smooths the image using a grid-based method.
+The purpose of the smoothing process is to add extra information, based on the assumption that a smoother surface tends to be a better assumption of the natural shape of a biological object.
+Next, an isosurface is extracted from the smoothed image, indicating points within a spatial volume where the values are constant.

-Subsequently, the algorithm generates a triangulated surface mesh and rasterizes it.
-The surface mesh serves as the original shape in a continuous grid space.
-The rasterization process determines whether points in a high-resolution grid fall within the surface mesh.
+Subsequently, the algorithm generates a triangulated free-space surface mesh grid-based isosurface.
+A hole-filling function will process the surface to remove redundant data.
+Finally, the free-space mesh is rasterized in a new grid with the required discretization for accurate ultrasound simulation.

 ## Input & Output
 The final algorithm accepts and returns the following variables:

 **Input:**
 OriginalImage: low resolution input
-dx: scale of upsampling
+spacing: spacing of the original image
+dx: scale of upsampling (3*1 array for medical image, for instace [0.5, 0.5, 1] will upsample the image by 2 times in x and y axis and no upsampling in z axis.)
-sigma: sigma for Gaussian smoother
+sigma: sigma for Gaussian smoother (scalar float, recommand range: 0 - 1)
-I: isovalue for isosurface extraction
+I: isovalue for isosurface extraction (scalar float, recommand range: 0.4-0.5)

 **Output:**
-NewImage: high resolution output
+NewImage: high resolution output with defined spacing

 While the *OriginalImage* and *dx* are required inputs from the user, the sigma and isovalue parameters necessitate further investigation to ascertain the optimal settings.
 This will be discussed in the subsequent section.
 It is important to note that the choice of these parameters can significantly impact the quality of the upsampled image.